-- A first-time master’s student in their first semester of enrollmment.
+- A first-time master’s student in their first semester of enrollment.

-- Or, a currently enrolled student with a GPA> 3.0 and no incomplete (I) grades.
+- A currently enrolled student with a 3.0 or greater grade point average and no incomplete (I) grades.

 - The student must be registered for at least one credit hour in the semester which the examination will be given.
 An audited course will not meet this requirement.

-- Please complete the form and have your advisor sign the form.
+- Please register with your advisor.
 Use this opportunity to confer with your advisor.

-- Your advisor will verify your GPA is >3.0 and there are no incomplete (I) grades.
+- Your advisor will verify that your GPA is 3.0 and there are no incomplete (I) grades.

 What to bring to the exam

 - No. 2 pencils for the multiple choice section

 - Blue or black ink pens for the written section

 - “Blue Book”, available in the JSU Bookstore

 - Photo ID, for example a JSU Supercard or Driver’s License

 - Students may not take the exam as a walk-in.

 - Students who miss the registration deadline must apply to take the examination at the next scheduled date.

 - Student failing to take the examination on the date, must re-apply by the deadline on a subsequent test date.